Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

     return max(state_values)
 ~~~

 Now, how can we create an AI that always chooses the "best move"?
-We simply tell the AI to pick a move that results in the highest resultant score.
-We call this the DFS approach because, to choose a move, we are essentially doing depth-first search on the tree of possible game states.
+We simply tell the AI to pick a move that results in the lowest resultant score for the opponent.
+We call this the DFS approach because, to choose a move, we have to do depth-first search on the tree of possible game states.

 ~~~ python
 r"""